-- 2. Enforced disappearances and other crimes related to missing persons infringe upon a range of human rights embodied in the Universal Declaration of Human Rights and set out in the International Covenant on Civil and Political Rights (arts.
+- 1. Enforced disappearances and other crimes related to missing persons infringe upon a range of human rights embodied in the Universal Declaration of Human Rights and set out in the International Covenant on Civil and Political Rights (arts.
 2, 6 and 7) as well as regional instruments, including the European Convention on Human Rights.
-Such disappearances have severe consequences not only for the victims of these crimes, but also their relatives and friends consequences that may involve violations of civil, cultural, economic, political, and social rights and the rights of the child. - 3.
-Although there were only 221 known cases of disappearances during the period of the 2001 crisis, the fate of the missing had proven to be an impediment to building a viable political process through the implementation of the Ohrid Agreement and an obstacle to reconciliation. - 4.
-In July 2002, the late President of Macedonia, Boris Trajkovski, and the European Union Special Representative in Skopje invited the International Commission on Missing Persons (ICMP) to contribute to the process of determining the fate and whereabouts of persons missing as a result of the 2001 crisis in the former Yugoslav Republic of Macedonia.
+Such disappearances have severe consequences not only for the victims of these crimes, but also their relatives and friends consequences that may involve violations of civil, cultural, economic, political, and social rights and the rights of the child. - 2.
+As the Committee is well aware, Article 1 of the CAT defines torture as "any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person ... for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity." - 3.
+The International Commission on Missing Persons (ICMP) would submit that, under this definition of torture, not only the missing person, but also the families of the missing persons, could be regarded as subject to violations of Article 1.
+The constant state of uncertainty, doubt and apprehension over a period of time, combined with a lack of response from authorities of the whereabouts of the missing person, can cause severe mental pain and suffering, and has been found to do so by the European Court of Human Rights.1 - 4.
+Although there were only 222 known cases of disappearances during the period of the 2001 crisis, the fate of the missing had proven to be an impediment to building a viable political process through the implementation of the Ohrid Agreement and an obstacle to reconciliation. - 5.
+In July 2002, the late President of Macedonia, Boris Trajkovski, and the European Union Special Representative in Skopje invited the International Commission on Missing Persons (ICMP) to contribute to the process of determining the fate and whereabouts of persons missing as a result of the 2001 crisis in the Former Yugoslav Republic of Macedonia.
 It was further requested that ICMP conduct such work in light of the findings of the Commission on Kidnapped and Other Missing Persons (CKMP), which had conducted independent investigations, culminating in two reports, one in February 2002 and one in July 2002.
-However, without executive power, the CKMP was limited in its ability to go further. - 5.
-Accepting President Trajkovski's invitation, ICMP commenced work in Skopje in November 2002. - 6.
+However, without executive power, the CKMP was limited in its ability to go further. - 6.
+Accepting President Trajkovski's invitation, ICMP commenced work in Skopje in November 2002. - 7.
 With the assistance of ICMP, the Government legally identified nine of the 22 persons between November 2002 and January 2005.
-Blood reference samples have been collected from all families of the missing. - 7.
+Blood reference samples have been collected from all families of the missing. - 8.
 Despite repeated assurances of its continued commitment, both before and after the change in government following elections, no further identifications, nor exhumations of clandestine graves, have occurred since January 2005.
 Thirteen individuals remain unaccounted for.